 Do I need to rebuild routing configuration when models update?

 Yes, approximately quarterly.
 Model pricing shifts, capability improves, and new tiers appear.
-A routing threshold calibrated when Haiku cost $0.80/1M becomes economically wrong if the same capability tier costs $0.20/1M in the next generation.
+A routing threshold calibrated for one pricing generation becomes economically wrong if the same capability tier drops 50–80% in price in the next release — which has happened repeatedly.
 This is precisely why thresholds belong in configuration files, not hardcoded in application logic — so you can update them without a deployment when pricing or capability changes.

 The bill you are looking at is a record of design decisions that had no cost dimension when they were made.
 The model was picked for capability during development, traffic grew, nobody updated the routing, and the accounting arrived six months late.